Written by: Stefanie Gray

 SMS-only Promotion: The retailer realized a 5.5% redemption rate (a little less than 25,000 redemptions).
 The SMS-only promotion brought in incremental revenue of approximately $1,000,000.

 Omnichannel Promotion: The retailer experienced an average 19.2% redemption rate from the omnichannel promotion period (approximately 72,000 additional consumer redemptions) totaling more than $2.5 million.

 The retailer continues to realize outstanding redemption rates mirroring the omnichannel promotion framework previously outlined.
-Based on the A/B campaign results, the retailer discovered that exceptional revenue results can be realized when SMS promotions are layered with additional channels and coupled with reminder messages.
+Based on the A/B campaign results, the retailer discovered that exceptional revenue results can be realized when text message marketing promotions are layered with additional channels and coupled with reminder messages.

 Click on the following links to learn about other mobile promotions: